 Let me see, where was I?
 Oh, yes.
 I think I was telling you about Dillon McKlusky.
 You remember him, don’t you?
 I went for an job interview, only to find this sack of bile, a bully from my childhood, was supposed to be interviewing me.

-I’d love you to be part of Fiona’s Admirers club.
-You can see the link at the foot of this email.
+I’d love you to be part of Fiona’s Admirers club, which I manage for her.
 But in the meantime I’m going to tell you a little more about McKlusky and what happened next.

 McKlusky had no idea who I was.
 His powers of observation went no further than enjoying my generous cleavage and firm breasts.
 His filthy eyes had drunk in the shape of my body greedily, like a pig at the water trough on a hot day.